 The MRS is a funded, noncontributory, defined benefit plan that includes non-disability retired pay, disability retired pay, survivor annuity programs, and Combat-Related Special Compensation.
 The Service Secretaries may approve immediate non-disability retired pay at any age with credit of at least 20 years of active duty service.
-Reserve retirees must be at least 60 years old and have at least 20 qualifying years of service before retired pay commences; however, in some cases, the age can be less than 60 if the reservist performs certain types of active service.
-P.L.
-110-181 provides for a 90-day reduction in the reserve retirement age from age 60 for every 3 months of certain active duty service served within a fiscal year for service after January 28, 2008 (not below age 50).
+Reserve retirees generally must be at least 60 years old and have at least 20 qualified years of service before retired pay commences; in some cases the age can be less than 60 if the reservist performed certain types of active duty service.
 There is no vesting of benefits before non-disabled retirement.

-There are distinct non-disability benefit formulas related to four populations within the MRS.
+There are distinct non-disability benefit formulas related to four populations within the MRS, per current statute (see Tables 1 and 2).

-- Final Pay: Military personnel who first became members of a uniformed service before September 8, 1980, have retired pay equal to final basic pay times a multiplier (final basic pay refers to terminal pay of the member).
-The multiplier is equal to the product of 2.5% and years of service. - High-3: If the retiree first became a member of a uniformed service on or after September 8, 1980, the average of the highest 36 months of basic pay is used instead of final basic pay. - 3) Career Status Bonus (CSB)/Redux: Those who first became a member of a uniformed service on or after August 1, 1986, may choose between a High-3 and CSB/Redux retirement.
-Those who elect CSB/Redux also have retired pay computed on a base of the average of their highest 36 months of basic pay and receive the CSB outlined below; however, their retired pay is subject to a penalty if they retire with less than 30 years of service; at age 62, their retired pay is recomputed without the penalty.
-Members make this election during their fifteenth year of service and may receive the CSB of \$30,000 in either a lump sum or installments.
-Those who elect CSB/Redux must remain continuously on active duty until they complete 20 years of active duty service or forfeit a portion of the \$30,000 (exceptions include death and disability retirement). - 4) Bipartisan Budget Act of 2013 (Ryan/Murray) with subsequent amendments (BBA 2013): Those who first became a member of a uniformed service after December 31, 2013, receive a lower COLA by one percent (e.g., 2% instead of 3%) for "working-age"
+- 1) Final Pay: Military personnel who first became members of a uniformed service before September 8, 1980, have retired pay equal to final basic pay times a multiplier.
+The multiplier is equal to 2.5% times years of service.
+Retired pay and survivor annuity benefits are automatically adjusted annually to protect the purchasing power of initial retired pay.
+Final pay retirees have their benefits adjusted annually by the percentage increase in the average Consumer Price Index (CPI).
+This is commonly referred to as full CPI protection. - 2) High-3: If the retiree first became a member of a uniformed service on or after September 8, 1980, the average of the highest 36 months of basic pay is used instead of final basic pay.
+The multiplier is also equal to 2.5% times years of service and high-3 retirees also have their benefits adjusted annually by the percentage increase in the average CPI. - 3) Career Status Bonus (CSB)/Redux: Members who first became a member of a uniformed service on or after August 1, 1986, may choose between a High-3 and CSB/Redux retirement.
+Those who elect CSB/Redux receive the Career Status Bonus outlined below, also have retired pay computed on a base of the average of their highest 36 months of basic pay, but are subject to a multiplier penalty if they retire with less than 30 years of service; however, at age 62, their retired pay is recomputed without the multiplier penalty.
+Members make their election during the fifteenth year of service and may receive the Career Status Bonus of \$30,000 in either a lump sum or installments.
+Those who elect CSB/Redux must remain continuously on active duty until they complete 20 years of active duty service or forfeit a portion of the \$30,000 (exceptions include death and disability retirement).
+Career Status Bonus retirees have their benefits adjusted annually by the percentage change in the CPI minus 1% (except when the change in the CPI is less than 1%).
+When the military member's age is 62, or when the member would have been age 62 for a survivor annuity, the benefits are restored to the amount that would have been payable had full CPI protection been in effect and had there not have been a multiplier penalty.
+However, after this restoral, partial indexing (CPI minus 1%) continues for future retired pay and survivor annuity payments.
+The National Defense Authorization Act for FY 2016 (NDAA 2016, P.L.
+114-92) sunsets the CSB/Redux benefit tier by not allowing any CSB elections after December 31, 2017.